Scrupulosity: Epidemiology

 The prevalence of scrupulosity is speculative.
 Available data do not permit reliable estimates, and available analyses mostly disregard associations with age or with gender, and have not reliably addressed associations with geography or ethnicity.
 Available data suggest that the prevalence of obsessive–compulsive disorder does not differ by culture, except where prevalence rates differ for all psychiatric disorders.
-No association between OCD and depth of religious beliefs has been demonstrated, although data are scarce.
+Associations between OCD and the depth of religious beliefs have been difficult to demonstrate, and data are scarce.
 There are large regional differences in the percentage of OCD patients who have religious obsessions or compulsions, ranging from 0–7% in countries like the U.K. and Singapore, to 40–60% in traditional Muslim and orthodox Jewish populations.
+Characteristics of scrupulosity also tend to vary by religion in relation to traditional practices and beliefs.
+In Western Christian samples, increased levels of religiosity are associated with an increase in obsessions about controlling thoughts.
+This phenomenon is thought to be caused by the Biblical explanation that merely thinking of a sin is as bad as committing it.
+In Jewish communities, scrupulous compulsions tend to include washing, excessive prayer, and consultation with religious leaders, which are closely linked to Jewish customs of removing impurities through hand washing.
+Similarly, a study of a conservative Muslim population in Saudi Arabia revealed that obsessions about prayer, washing, and contamination dominate, seemingly stemming from the religious practice wuduʾ, which requires methodical cleansing of the body before prayer.
+Additionally, Muslims in Pakistan describe a concept called “Nepak” which is a “mix of unpleasant feelings of contamination with strong religious connotations of dirtiness and unholiness.”
+When suffering Nepak, an individual must cleanse himself thoroughly before participating in religious rituals again.